Lenalidomide and Dinutuximab with or without Isotretinoin in Treating Younger Patients with Refractory or Recurrent Neuroblastoma

 OUTLINE: This is a dose-escalation study of lenalidomide.

-Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21, dinutuximab IV over 10 hours on days 8-11, and isotretinoin PO twice daily (BID) on days 15-28 of dose levels 2-6.
+Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21, dinutuximab IV over 10 hours on days 8-11, and isotretinoin PO twice daily (BID) on days 15-28.
 Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up periodically.